neurallayer/roboquant/docs/CONTRIBUTING.md

 ## Building

-Roboquant is built with Kotlin Toolchain.
+Roboquant can be built using Kotlin Toolchain.
+This is a new and easy way to build any type of Kotlin projects.

-* Run `./kotlin test` to build and test.
+* Simply run `./kotlin test` to build roboquant and kick off the unit tests.

 You can import this project into _IntelliJ IDEA_ and use the Kotlin Toolchain plugin to build and test the project.